Our CCE Network across Europe

-Katherine Weare is Professor at University of Exeter where she directs the MSc in Mindfulness and the Principal Investigator for the MLE Community of Contemplative Education (CCE) Initiative.
+Katherine Weare is Emeritus Professor at the University of Southampton, UK, and the Principal Investigator for the MLE Community of Contemplative Education (CCE) Initiative.

-Katherine is known internationally for her work on well-being, social and emotional learning and mindfulness in education.
-She has published widely, reviewed the evidence base, advised the UK government, EU and WHO, and developed practical strategies in these fields across most European countries.
-Her recent best selling book, co-written with Zen Master Thich Nhat Hanh ‘Happy Teachers Change The World’ is being translated into 10 languages.
+Katherine is known internationally for her work on well-being, social and emotional learning, mental health and mindfulness in education.
+She has published widely, reviewed the evidence base, advised the UK government, EU and WHO, and developed practical strategies and programmes in these fields across most European countries.
+Her recent best selling book, co-written with Zen Master Thich Nhat Hanh ?Happy Teachers Change The World? has been translated into 6 languages.
+She is co-lead for Mindfulness in Education policy for the Mindfulness Initiative in the UK.
 Katherine is a Mind & Life Europe Association member.

 My area of expertise is SEL and Mindfulness in the tradition of Thich Nhat Hanh.
 In 2014 I had the opportunity to bring TNH and the Plum Village community to the University Barcelona (UB) for a Wake Up Schools Conference.
 Since then I started the programme Escuelas Despiertas at the UB for the Continuing Professional Development of teachers, educational psychologists, and educators.
 The Escuelas Despiertas programme (focuses on three training initiatives) aims to bring the teachings of TNH into a secular education environment and combines the contemplative meditation tradition with the scientific theories of mindfulness and mindfulness in education.
 I am starting a new training initiative called Programme of Mindfulness and Mentoring in Education which focuses on developing coaching and mentoring strategies among teachers for helping them to bring mindfulness in the personal and professional level.
 Escuelas Despiertas has been introduced in several educational institutions in the past six years.
 I am the designer and trainer of the mindfulness programme for teachers 'Respira y Conecta' (Breathe and Connect) organized by the Departament of Education of Catalonia.
 It is inspired by Escuelas Despiertas, and it is addressed to all school teachers of Catalonia.